 As a discount broker you will not be charged with sales but only investment management.
 You’ll be assisting walk-in clients with buying and selling stocks and bonds.
 Discount brokers get a flat rate salary and little or no commission.

 Be a Bank Broker

 Banks also employ stock brokers to assist their customers with annuities.
 Working as a bank broker can build your clientele as you’ll be offered referrals by other employees working at the bank.
 This, of course, is good for business since the bigger your book of clients, the higher the income you will receive.

 To be Fully Licensed Take the Series 7 and 63 Exams.

-The Series 7 Exam is also called the General Securities Registered Representative Examination and is administered by the Financial Industry Regulatory Authority (FINRA).
-It is very long and can last up to six hours.
+The Series 7 Exam is also call the General Securities Registered Representative Examination and is administered by the Financial Industry Regulatory Authority (FINRA).
+It is very long and lasts a whole six hours.
 Armed with this, you are certified to sell all investments and securities except product futures, real estate and life insurance.

 This is a 75 minute examinations and is known as the Uniform Securities agent state Law.
 It is offered by the North American Securities Administrators Association.
 This exam is meant to test your knowledge as far as all kinds of securities are concerned.

 Think about taking and passing additional exams

 - Series 65 to make you become a professional registered investment consultant